How to Join a Bike Fundraising Event: A Full Guide

 Your registration fee is an important part of making the ride happen.
 It helps us cover the cost of creating a safe, fun, and fully supported experience for every cyclist.
 This includes everything from rest stops stocked with snacks and drinks to on-route mechanical support, a custom ride jersey, and an unforgettable finish-line celebration.
 In addition to the registration fee, every rider commits to a fundraising minimum.
 This ensures that your ride has a powerful and direct impact on our local nonprofit partners who rely on these funds.

-Ways to Save on Registration
+How to Save on Your Registration Fee

 We want to make it as easy as possible for you to join our community.
 One of the best ways to get involved is by forming a team with your colleagues.
 Many companies are eager to support their employees’ charitable efforts and may even cover your registration fee or match your fundraising dollars.
 We offer a variety of corporate sponsorship opportunities that can create a win-win for your company and our cause.
 Be sure to also register early to take advantage of early-bird pricing, which can offer a significant discount on your entry fee.